South Asia Bicycle Tour: India and Nepal | Travelsonabike2

 Thankfully, after a few days of cycling, Garry felt a lot better and decided to head for Kathmandu.
 Garry entered Nepal at the Raxaul/Birganj border.
 Maybe not the best crossing point.
 This border led Garry to the Tribhuvan Highway, which proved to be one of Garry’s toughest rides.
 It was only 120 miles, but it took Garry four days to complete.

-Garry spent a couple of days in Kathmandu, before heading west through Nepal, back to India.
-On his way, Garry passed through the Chitwan and Bardia national parks where he came across crocodiles, turtles, elephants and loads of monkeys before he entered back into India at Bhimdatta.
+Garry spent a couple of days in Kathmandu before heading west through Nepal back to India.
+On his way, Garry passed through the Chitwan and Bardia national parks, where he came across crocodiles, turtles, elephants and loads of monkeys before he entered back into India at Bhimdatta.

 After another couple of days of cycling, Garry reached New Delhi, where his India and Nepal bicycle tour finished.
 With a total of 2087 miles cycled.
+If you want to follow Garry’s ride from day one, read his first post, then follow on from there.

 Photos From Garry’s India And Nepal Bike Ride